Ahmed-alkharusi/paper2/paper.md

  accurately modelling its reaction dynamics and extracting the astrophysical reaction rate for 8B(p,γ)9C.
 In this talk, I will present our recent three-body results of the ground and low-lying continuum states of 9C using the Gaussian-expansion method (GEM) combined with the complex-scaling method (CSM) [JS et al 2024].
+Casal et al (2020) conducted study on 29F for N=20 in this IoI.